Lantern acquired in March 2005.

 After a bit of a sputtery warm-up, the arc stabilised and quickly went the familiar colour of a SON lamp.

 The working lamp can be glimpsed through one of the corners of the bowl.
-These are the only sections where the lamp can be properly seen due to the refractors.
+These are the only sections where the lamp can be seen, when the bowl is in place, owing to the refractors.

 The next two pictures show one of the Beta 79s that replaced the 2600s in the car park.